kevinlondon/kevinlondon.github.io/_posts/2015-09-25-using-bandit-in-the-field.md

 ---------------

 Bandit's also extensible, so if you find that there's a vulnerability that's not adequately covered already in the project, you can easily add another one.
-Let's pick one ourselves to include.